 The wind turbine model used for this study has a rotor diameter of D=0.90 m with a hub diameter of $D{hub}$ =0.090 m.
-The tower and nacelle structure of the turbine is a slimmer re-design of the turbines previously used in Bartl and Sætran (2017).
+The tower and nacelle structure of the turbine is a slimmer re-design of the turbines used in previously used in Bartl and Sætran (2017).
 The tower thickness and the nacelle length have been significantly reduced in size in order to minimize their impact on the wake flow behind the yawed rotor.
 Photographs of the turbine exposed to different inflow conditions are shown in Figure 1.
-The blades are milled in aluminum and based on an NREL S826 airfoil, which was originally designed at the National Renewable
+The blades are milled in aluminum and based on a NREL S826 airfoil, which was originally designed at the National Renewable Energy Laboratory (NREL).
+The rotor turns in counter-clockwise direction when observed from an upstream point of view.
+The rotation is controlled via an electric servo motor of the type 400W Panasonic LIQI, which is located inside the nacelle.
+The frequency-controlled motor ensures a rotation at constant rotational speed, while the excessive power is burned off in an external resistor.
+The blade pitch angle was fixed to $\beta = 0^{\circ}$ for the entire experiment.